Deepanshu7777777/BlockChain-Secured-Ecommerce-Website/README.md

 # BlockChain-Secured-Pet-Website
 We have used pure blockchain Technology to make our application Decentralized and Secure.
 In this application a user can interact with User interface to buy Products From  Ethereum  Wallet .
 Also we have used Solidity and javaScript to build this Applicaton .
+This README file provides instructions for installing and running the project, as well as an overview of its file structure and variable naming conventions.

 Steps